defold/defold.github.io/_posts/2021-10-01-Defold-joins-Hacktoberfest-2021.md

 You can join Hacktoberfest by signing up on the Hacktoberfest webpage and then contribute through quality pull requests to the repositories listed above (or any other open-source repository participating in this years event).

-Learn more and join Hactoberfest 2021 on [the official Hacktoberfest website](https://hacktoberfest.digitalocean.com/).
+Learn more and join Hacktoberfest 2021 on [the official Hacktoberfest website](https://hacktoberfest.digitalocean.com/).

 Hacktoberfest is presented by: